Learn more about Dropbox Family

 Yes.
 You won’t be able to join a Family plan if you’ve purchased extended version history.
 You also can’t join a Family plan with an email associated with a Dropbox business account, or if you’re in a restricted country or region.

 How do I merge my existing Dropbox account with a Family plan?

 There’s no need to make any changes to your account, or move any files or folders, when you purchase or join a Dropbox Family plan.
 Your plan will change to Dropbox Family, but your account profile, settings, and files will remain the same.
-However, only the Family manager can view or change billing info for the plan so if you previously had a Plus or Pro subscription, you may no longer have access to billing information.
+However, only the Family manager can view or change billing info for the plan, so if you previously had Dropbox Plus or Professional, you may no longer have access to billing information.

 Can the other members of my Family plan see the files I save to Dropbox?